knacker/Starbase/README.md

 # 5.)

-* star background (transparent black box overlay)
-   * dark blue
-* structure
-   * header with topics
-      * dark grey color
-   * webseite logo for homepage
-      * center of the header
-   * topics with more than one category → drop down menu
-   * all buttons transparent with purple box color
-   * text color white
-   * “back to the top button” in the lower right corner
-   * content wrapper with fixed size in the middle (not overall browser size)
-      * dark grey color (same as header)
-   * round button design
-   * responsive web design
-   * burger menu for mobile devices
-   * footer with about and privacy
-      * dark grey color (same as header)
-   * font: Arial
+## Look and feel

+Here we will give you a description how the website should be structured. <br/>
+The background should be a dark blue background with a gradient into purple.
+The brightness of the background should be adjusted so that the contrast to the content is clearly visible.
+The Content Wrapper should be dark grey, so that the white font of headlines and text is well readable.
+The font is „Arial“ and the font color white.
+Please make sure, that the website is responsive for every screen resolution and size.

+### Header

+The header should include alle topics of the website (Home, Galaxies, Blackholes, Stars, Planets).
+The Home button should be placed in the middle of the header (SVG Logo).
+The  should scale up a little bit, in case the user hovers over it.
+Topics with more subtopics has to be a drop down menu to get an overview of all subpages (Galaxies, Stars, Planets).
+The banner is a black rounded box with an opacity of 15%.
+The buttons are transparent with a thin purple border.
+By hovering over them, the buttons should light up in a white color and the text changes to a black font color.
+The header is very important for navigation through the website.
+Therefore the user could have the   opportunity to reach the header from any point of the page.
+That means a header attached to the top, even when the user is scrolling down, would be great feature.

+### Body

+The Content Wrapper includes all content like text and pictures.
+He has a fixed size in the middle of a page (not overall browser size).
+Headlines have to be centered, paragraphs alignment left.
+It would be great, when the user has the opportunity to get back to the top of the page, by simply clicking on a button in the lower right corner.

+### Footer

+The consists of a hyperlink to the privacy page and a copyright lettering on the left.

+/doc/web-structure/strucuture_example_starbase.png shows an example of how the website should look like